vitabaks/postgresql_cluster/README.md

 To provide a single entry point (VIP) for databases access is used "vip-manager".

+[**vip-manager**](https://github.com/cybertec-postgresql/vip-manager) is a service that gets started on all cluster nodes and connects to the DCS.
+If the local node owns the leader-key, vip-manager starts the configured VIP.
+In case of a failover, vip-manager removes the VIP on the old leader and the corresponding service on the new leader starts it there. \
-[**vip-manager**](https://github.com/cybertec-postgresql/vip-manager) manages a virtual IP (VIP) based on state kept in etcd or Consul.
-Is written in Go.  :copyright:  Cybertec Schönig & Schönig GmbH https://www.cybertec-postgresql.com
+Written in Go.
+Cybertec Schönig & Schönig GmbH https://www.cybertec-postgresql.com